cladam/cladam.github.io/_posts/2025-12-22-lewin-and-devops.md

 comments: true
 ---

 When we talk about DevOps transformation, the conversation usually starts with tools.
 Kubernetes.
 CI/CD pipelines.
-Cloud platforms.
+Cloud platforms, and nowadays LLMs.

 But anyone who has tried to lead a real transformation knows that the tools are rarely the hard part; people are.